 - Use the holder provided because exposure outside the holder can produce inaccurate reporting.

 - Do not leave your dosimeter on aprons or lab coats that are used by other individuals

 - Report any lost or damaged dosimeter immediately to Research Laboratory & Safety Services, 626-6850.
 A replacement will be provided.

 - Check with your departmental dosimeter coordinator for exchange process and location.

 Research Laboratory & Safety Services provides pregnancy counseling for radiation workers.
-This is a voluntary program available to all University of Arizona and Banner University Medical Center.
+This is a voluntary program available to all University of Arizona radiation workers.
 Counseling is provided for radiation workers who are pregnant, suspect they may be pregnant, or who are planning a pregnancy.

 The appointment will include a review of her work situation, an evaluation of monitoring requirements, and a discussion of the risks of radiation exposure during pregnancy.
 Formal declaration of one's pregnancy is voluntary and can be confidential.
 Please contact Research Laboratory & Safety Services at 626-6850 to arrange for an appointment.